KelvinKramp/ICPC-ICD-React-python/README.md

 [Source](https://www.who.int/standards/classifications/classification-of-diseases)

 ## ICPC
-ICPC classifies patient data and clinical activity in the domains of General/Family Practice and primary care, taking into account the frequency distribution of problems seen in these domains.
+ICPC (International Classification of Primary Care) classifies patient data and clinical activity in the domains of General/Family Practice and primary care, taking into account the frequency distribution of problems seen in these domains.
 It allows classification of the patient’s reason for encounter (RFE), the problems/diagnosis managed, interventions, and the ordering of these data in an episode of care structure

 [Source](https://www.who.int/standards/classifications/other-classifications/international-classification-of-primary-care)